newscorp-ghfb/cloud-custodian/README.md

 To avoid any unnecessary code conflict while merging upstream changes, we must follow the rule `Do NOT change the code unless necessary`.

-- if things can be done without customizing Custodian, please do not customize it. e.g. You may leverage features like `invoke-lambda`, `webhook`, `value_from` of value filter etc. to integrate with your app
+- If things can be done without customizing Custodian, please do not customize it. e.g. You may leverage features like `invoke-lambda`, `webhook`, `value_from` of value filter etc. to integrate with your app
-- add new lines of code over revising existing code/logic
+- Add new lines of code over revising existing code/logic
-- do NOT format existing code (keep it as it is please)
+- Do NOT format existing code (keep it as it is please)
-- please spare some time to create a PR for upstream if you've completed a bug fix (to return to the community)
+- Please spare some time to create a PR for upstream if you've completed a bug fix (to return to the community)

 ### c7n

+1. ebs resource

+   - aws - devide into small batch when get ebs resource

+2. service quota resource

+   - service quota - bugfix TooManyRequestsException when calling the ListServices in us-east-1
+   - service quota - bugfix usage-metric requests more than 1440 data points

+3. tag action

+   - aws - support marking missing resource when copy related tag
+   - aws - ec2 - add property 'delete' to rename-tag to achieve copy-tag effect

+4. value filter

    - filter value - support gcp labelisation when extracting content from value_from
-- aws - ec2 - add property 'delete' to rename-tag
-- bugfix service quota - TooManyRequestsException when calling the ListServices in us-east-1
-- bugfix service quota - usage-metric requests more than 1440 data points
    - normalise value_type apply to keys in value_from.expr
    - add key_type to enable key normalization
      - make key_type apply to value_from.expr as well
      - support key_type in value_filter
-- add ServiceNow notification
    - add annotation op to value filter
+   - enable variables in expr of value_from

+5. webhook action

    - webhook action supports os env variables

-- enable variables in expr of value_from
+### c7n-mailer

+- add ServiceNow notification

 ### c7n_org